Superrigidity from Chevalley groups into acylindrically hyperbolic groups via quasi-cocycles: comparison with acylindrical hyperbolicity, and the proof of the main theorem

-In contrast to groups with property $(\mathrm{TT})_{\mathrm{wm}}$, Hamenst\"{a}dt \cite{Hamenstadt} showed that any non-elementary subgroup $H$ of $\mathrm{MCG}(\Sigma_g)$ has plenty of unbounded quasi-cocycles into $(\lambda_H, \ell_2(H))$ (the left-regular representation).
-It turns out that her theorem applies to any acylindrically hyperbolic group, see \cite[Theorem~8.3]{Osin}.
+In contrast to groups with property $(\mathrm{TT})_{\mathrm{wm}}$, Hamenst\"{a}dt \cite{Hamenstadt} showed that every non-elementary subgroup $H$ of $\mathrm{MCG}(\Sigma_g)$ admits plenty of unbounded quasi-cocycles into $(\lambda_H, \ell_2(H))$ (the left-regular representation).
+It turns out that her theorem applies to all acylindrically hyperbolic groups; see \cite[Theorem~8.3]{Osin}.

-Before proceeding into the proofs, we recall that property $(\mathrm{TT})_{\mathrm{wm}}$ implies property $(\mathrm{T})$ (Lemma~\ref{lemma=TTwmT}); and that every group homomorphism from a discrete group with property $(\mathrm{T})$ into a discrete amenable (such as virtually abelian) group has a finite image (see \cite[Corollary~1.3.5]{BekkadelaHarpeValette}).
+Before proceeding to the proofs, we recall that property $(\mathrm{TT})_{\mathrm{wm}}$ implies property $(\mathrm{T})$ (Lemma~\ref{lemma=TTwmT}), and that every group homomorphism from a discrete group with property $(\mathrm{T})$ into a discrete amenable (such as virtually abelian) group has a finite image (see \cite[Corollary~1.3.5]{BekkadelaHarpeValette}).
 Here we say that a group is \textit{virtually $P$} if there exists a subgroup of finite index that satisfies the property $P$.

 \begin{proof}[Proof of Proposition~$\ref{proposition=HullOsin}$] By \cite[Theorem~1.1]{Osin}, the image $H$ is either elliptic, virtually $\mathbb{Z}$, or acylindrically hyperbolic.
-Because $\Lambda$ and hence $H$ have, in particular, property $(\mathrm{T})$, the second option is impossible.
+Because $\Lambda$ and hence $H$ have, in particular by $(\star)$, property $(\mathrm{T})$, the second option is impossible.
 Suppose, on the contrary, that $H$ is acylindrically hyperbolic.
 Then by the argument above (see also \cite[Corollary~1.5]{HullOsin} and the main theorem of \cite{BestvinaBrombergFujiwara}), there must exist unbounded quasi-cocycles into $(\lambda_H, \ell_2(H))$.
 Note that because such an $H$ is infinite, $\lambda_H$ is weakly mixing (in fact, strongly mixing).
-This contradicts property $(\mathrm{TT})_{\mathrm{wm}}$ for $H$ (see also Proposition~\ref{proposition=ME}).
+This contradicts property $(\mathrm{TT})_{\mathrm{wm}}$ for $H$, which is deduced from Proposition~\ref{proposition=ME}.$(1)$.

 Therefore, $H\leqslant G$ must be absolutely elliptic. \end{proof}